adamurban04/portfolio/_posts/2024-05-19-upstart-summer-scholarship.markdown

 **Intro**

-I am very delighted I got the opportunity to be working on an ongoing research at UL during the summer of 2024 as part of UPSTaRT (S&E Undergraduate Programme of Summer Training and Research Track).
+I am delighted I got the opportunity to work on ongoing research at UL during the summer of 2024 as part of UPSTaRT (S&E Undergraduate Programme of Summer Training and Research Track).
 I applied with the support of Prof. Conor Ryan and Dr Meghana Kshiragar and the project: "Discovering Novel Biomarkers for Pan Cancers".
-I will also be closely working with one of my classmates James Conolly.
+I also worked closely with one of my classmates James Conolly.

-In this blog post I write everything about my experience and outcomes of my research work.
+In this blog post, I wrote about my experience and the outcomes of my research project.

 **Meetings**

-During this programme I have attended weekly meetings with my mentor and two other interns.
-The purpose of those meetings were to discuss our progress, receive feedback and plan the next steps.
+During this programme I have been attending weekly meetings with my mentor and two other interns.
+The purpose of those meetings was to discuss our progress, receive feedback and plan the next steps.
 We were also having a lab meeting every Monday, in which we shared our progress with the whole [BDS](https://bds.ul.ie/) (Biocomputing and Development Systems) group.

 **Week 1 and Week 2**

 *27th May - 3rd June*

-In the first week my objective was to familiarize myself with R, RStudio and ShinyApp.
+In the first week, my objective was to familiarize myself with R, RStudio and ShinyApp.
 I did this by watching YouTube videos, walking through the Learn R course on Codeacademy and following the Get Started tutorials on the official Shiny website.
-After that I also read papers my advisors gave me to understand the aims and objectives and the biological part of the project.
+After that, I also read papers my advisors gave me to understand the aims and objectives and the biological part of the project.

 *3rd June - 10th June*